CephalofairGames/frosthaven-faq/index.md

 **Do shadows I have to remove because I'm over the limit count for my Masteries?** Yes.

+**If I draw multiple Heal Ally modifier draws, do they combine into one heal, or is each one separate?** They all combine into one heal ability, but you can either combine them to heal one ally, or split them up to heal two or more.
+All heals to one ally are combined into a single heal, and are not treated as multiple Heal 1's.

+**What's the range on my Heal Ally modifier cards?** They have unlimited range, but, as a Heal ability, they are targeted and therefore require Line of Sight to the ally.
+Remember that you are not your own ally.

 **Call of the Abyss (1, top) - Can I have more than one character token on an enemy?** Not using this card, no. If you choose a different enemy to ‘mark’ on a later attack, first remove your character token from the enemy it’s on and then place it on your new choice.

 **Call of the Abyss (1, top) - Can I mark an objective with Call to the Abyss?** While you could mark it, objectives are destroyed, not killed, so it won't create a shadow.